Lost Echo Review

 Find out more info and media on:

-+Fixed a couple of bugs in the 2nd chess match.
++Fixed a couple of visual regressions.